-As summer transitions to fall, will the weather patterns change?
-If they do, will it be for the better?
-Case IH track technology can help you get your crops out so you can get back in the field with your tillage equipment quicker.
+As harvest nears, Case IH track technology can help get crops out more efficiently so you can get back in the field with tillage equipment quickly.
 And it can help you do both with a lighter footprint.

 Farm-show season not only gives you a firsthand look at new products but also helps you evaluate the purchases and practices you’re considering on your operation.
 As you make plans to attend your favorite shows and events this fall, be sure to pencil in a visit with Case IH.
 You’ll find us at events across…